Health City Cayman Islands Cited As Model For Medical Tourism

 “This new facility in the Cayman Islands has embraced sustainability and has done its utmost to ensure it is a palpable benefit to the host community, and not a drain on local resources,” asserted LeLaulu.

 Speaking to the Congress about “Expanding the Medical Tourism Market through Brand Awareness and Diversification of Marketing Techniques,” LeLaulu held up the Cayman Islands facility as a 21st century model for medical care.

 In sharp contrast to failed attempts to build underground clinics in other parts of the world, he said Health City Cayman Islands regards light as therapeutic and ensures that patient rooms have ample natural light and extensive views of the carefully landscaped grounds.

 Shomari Scott, Marketing Director of Health City Cayman Islands, confirmed the ultra-modern facility has gone to great lengths to ensure all patient rooms have large windows to let in the maximum amount of light.
 The landscaping, he added, has its own 20-year development plan: “The iconic lady, Margaret Barwick, who did the initial landscaping handed us a large book detailing plantings and land sculpting which she said were to be followed way after her passing on.”

-Health City Cayman Islands began operations in April this year with a state-of-the-art, tertiary care hospital in Grand Cayman as a center of excellence in cardiac surgery, cardiology, orthopaedics, pulmonary, and paediatric endocrinology.
+Health City Cayman Islands began operations in April this year with a state-of-the-art, tertiary care hospital in Grand Cayman as a center of excellence in cardiac surgery, cardiology, orthopedics, pulmonary, and pediatric endocrinology.